• Skip to primary navigation

 RESTING THE CHICKEN

-• Remove the breasts from the pan and rest on a chopping board for 10 minutes, so the juices have time to be reabsorbed.
+• Remove the chicken from the liquid and rest on a chopping board for 10 minutes, so the juices have time to be reabsorbed.

 TO SHRED WITH FORKS